 In design and technology, there are many opportunities for children to apply their mathematical skills through choosing and using appropriate ways of calculating measurements and distances.
 They learn how to check the results of calculations for reasonableness, and learn how to use an appropriate degree of accuracy for different contexts.
 Children learn to measure and use equipment correctly.
-They apply their knowledge of fractions and percentages to describe quantities and calculate proportions.
 The children will carry out investigations, and in doing so, they will learn to read and interpret scales, collect and present data, and draw their own conclusions.
 They will learn about size and shape, and make practical use of their mathematical knowledge, in order to be creative and practical in their designs and modelling.